 If there’s a lot of leftover fat in the pan, you can dab it out with paper towels.
 But don’t touch that fond!

 Sprinkle with feta and the remaining oregano, then serve.
-I like to serve this with crusty bread to soak up the sauce.
+I like to pair this with crusty bread to soak up the sauce.

 Recipe Notes and Substitutions

 - Make sure to thoroughly pat the chicken skin dry before seasoning and searing.

 - Use a pan like cast iron, stainless steel, or aluminum (anything but nonstick).
 I used this pan.
 Cast iron gets the best sear, but I recommend using enameled cast iron if your pan isn’t very well seasoned since sometimes acidic ingredients like tomatoes can react with cast iron.